RiceDope/ricepos/README.md

 So now that the groundwork has been laid I can begin work on the actuall software and development.
 Below I will list all of the different screens that need to be developed as well as features for some of those screens and scripts.

+For future reference the goal for users is that when the project is downloaded and started there will be a setup user.
+This is a standardised username and password to allow the manager to setup the software.
+From there multiple users can be created and then an actual manager can be added and setup user removed for security.

 *Some of these files have not been created yet.
 If you can't see them treat this as a future plans list.*

 ### App.java